albusfangautonomy/control_notes/notes/tips.md

 1. Nyquist plots are plotted in **polar coordinates**, in contrast to Bode and Nichols.
 2. Multiplying openloop transfer function by a constant causes Nyquist plot to expand radially outward, pushing the disk margin lower.
+3. If the open loop system is stable (ie. $$L(s)$$ doesn't have any RHP poles), Nyquist plot should not encircle -1 and if it does, it means the closed loop system is unstable.
+4. If the open loop system is unstable (ie. there are RHP poles), Nyquist plot needs to encircle the -1 point $$N = Z - P$$ times **clockwise**.
+This way the closed loop system is stable and the open loop system is called stabilizable.
+5. For a **strictly proper** or **non-strictly proper** transfer function, all infinite points not on the imaginary axis on the S-plane are mapped to one single point on the W-plane
+  1. For strictly proper systems, that point is the origin.
+  2. For nonstrictly proper systems, that point is a non-zero constant with **no phase** ie the point lies on the positive x-axis.

 ## Root Locus Tips
 1. Use lead compansator to drag your asymptotes further to the left, increasing stability and decreases transient response time in time domain.